Skip to Content

 ● Pressure washer idle up and down: Check the water supply

 Sometimes, the water source you use may not be supplying enough water.
 Check the amount of water that enters the pressure washer.
 Most manufacturers mention that a minimum of 2 gallons per minute (GPM) is needed.
 But my experience is that it will function fine with a lower amount.

-But expect that it needs at least 0.9 GPM.
+But expect that it requires at least 0.9 GPM.
 If you use a longer hose, I recommend a diameter of ¾ inches.
 This avoids any surging in your pressure washer.
 If the washer’s pressure keeps pulsing, even when using an ¾ inch hose.
-Check for any blockage.
-Try a shorter hose with the least amount of curves.
-The longer the hose, the less water pressure there will be at the end.

 Erratic Pressure Washer Engine Revving